 How do you work through discussing your children’s experiences and memories before you?

 Before we met the children, we were given two A4 folders, a pink one and a blue one.
 The ten or so pages inside with the huge font told each of their life stories, including the reasons why they couldn’t remain with their birth family, details about the care they received from their foster family and a few details about us, their forever family.
 We were also lucky enough to be given a lot of photos that their birth mother had taken.
 I put together a more light-hearted photo book for each of the children using the photos and some of the text from the life story.
 We also added photos that the foster carer had taken and that we had taken during the first year that the children lived with us.
 We gave the photo books to the children on their adoption day.
-We had a celebration lunch after our visit to the judge in court and we were joined by the children’s social worker and our social worker.
-The children’s social worker was able talk to the children about the early photos and about their birth family.
+We had a celebration lunch after we visited the judge in court and we were joined by the children’s social worker and our social worker.
+The children’s social worker was able to talk to the children about the early photos and their birth families.
 Since then, our daughter has looked at her photo book so often that the cover has worn away.
 Our son is just not interested in his, he only wants to live in the day and look forward.

 What advice would you give to your younger self regarding adoption?

 Imagine your feelings are protected by a tough Teflon coating.
-You will have lots of very happy times with the children but there will also be times when they will tell you they hate you, that you are not their mum or dad, that they hate this house.
-When they say these things, when they are angry and throwing things down the stairs at you, imagine they are wearing a sign on their front that says “I’m hurting.”
-It will help you to focus on doing the best for them and to not take things quite so personally.
+You will have lots of very happy times with the children but there will also be times when they will tell you they hate you, that you are not their mum or dad, and that they hate this house.
+When they say these things, when they are angry and throwing things down the stairs at you, imagine they are wearing a sign on their front that says “I’m hurting”.
+It will help you to focus on doing the best for them and not take things quite so personally.

 Is there any advice you can give to someone thinking of adopting?

 Read “No Matter What” by Sally Donovan.
 This book is so close to our experiences, it was such a comfort to read.
 Don’t listen to the people who advise against adoption because they know someone who had a terrible time and it ruined their life.
-Do as much research as you can, talk to adoption advisers and lots of people with first-hand experience of adoption.
+Do as much research as you can, and talk to adoption advisers and lots of people with first-hand experience with adoption.
 Be cautious and wait for the children who you instinctively feel are a good match.
-I know now that this is so much more important to the success of your family than basing choice on age.
+I know now that this is so much more important to the success of your family than basing the choice on age.

-As advised in adoption training, Playfulness, Acceptance, Curiosity and Empathy (PACE) really does work.
+As advised in adoption training, Playfulness, Acceptance, Curiosity and Empathy (PACE) really do work.
 For example, my son was protesting about tidying his room.
-Such protests usually would lead to a full on tantrum and the throwing of items at the nearest parent.
+Such protests usually would lead to a full-on tantrum and the throwing of items at the nearest parent.
 I told him I would help him but still he protested so I picked up a toy from the floor and pretended it was so heavy that I needed his help to lift it.
 He joined in the game and we laughed as we very slowly (because everything was so heavy!) tidied his room.
 It is such a happy memory.